the-unrealist/the-unrealist/drafts/git.md

 We'll start adding files to be tracked soon but first, we need to create a `.gitignore` file so that only relevant files are tracked.
 We'll also need to create a `.gitattributes` file which will tell Git that certain file types should be handled by Git LFS instead of Git.

 ### Add `.gitignore`
-This file tells Git which files should _not_ be tracked.
+A `.gitignore` file tells Git which files should _not_ be tracked.
 When you clone the repo somewhere else, only tracked files will carry over.

 Unreal Engine generates many files that do not need to be tracked.
 Whenever these "intermediate" files are missing, Unreal Engine will regenerate them.
 For this reason, we want to make sure only relevant content are tracked and let Unreal Engine regenerate everything else.
 This significantly reduces the size of the repo.